 ...Charity and community

-The best known name in the history of the City of London was responsible for one of these long-lived trusts.
-Richard Whittington, a Mercer who died in 1423, left property worth at the time some £6,000 (the equivalent of many millions today) for almshouses.
+Richard Whittington (c.1354 - 1423), the best known name in the history of the City of London, left some £6,000 - the equivalent of many millions today - for almshouses.
 The trust still exists and has a substantial income which provides comfort and dignity for elderly people and others in need.

-In 2004 the Livery Schools Link was launched, run by the Guild of Educators.
-The Link acts as a brokering service promoting the support of schools in inner London by livery companies.
+Run by the Guild of Educators, the Livery Schools Link acts as a brokering service promoting the support of schools in inner London by livery companies.
 This stems from three main areas for development which include

 - building long term links with, or adopt, schools in the boroughs bordering the City